Fallen Timbers Battlefield

 The Fallen Timbers Battlefield was the site of the Battle of Fallen Timbers on 20 August 1794.
 The battle, a decisive American victory over Native American and British opponents, effectively ended the Northwest Indian War, securing the Old Northwest for settlement.
 An area believed to be the battle site, located in Maumee, Ohio, was declared a National Historic Landmark in 1960.
 That site, now the Fallen Timbers State Memorial, is about 0.25 mi south of the actual battlefield, which was identified in 1995, and much of which is now preserved as part of the Fallen Timbers Battlefield and Fort Miamis National Historic Site along with Fort Miami.
-The National Historic Site was established in 1999 as a partnership between the National Park Service, Toledo MetroParks, and the Ohio Historical Society.
+The National Historic Site was established in 1999 as a partnership between the National Park Service, Metroparks Toledo, and the Ohio History Connection.

 Setting

 The battlefield site is a parcel 187 acre in size, located in southwestern Maumee, bounded by Interstate 475 to the east, United States Route 24 to the south, Jerome Road to the west, and a railroad right of way south of Monclova Road to the north.
 Most of the area is relatively flat and open, except for the central area, which is a heavily wooded ravine that was a major feature of the terrain that influenced the course of the battle.

 The site was relatively undisturbed for most of its time after the battle, seeing logging and some agricultural activity.
 The ravine was apparently left undisturbed due to the difficulty of its terrain.
 The battlefield area was identified by an archaeological survey in 1995, and further investigation in 2001 identified the locations of the battle lines and other features.